Niger: Gerewol Festival, Agadez Hausa territory, sultanates and animist ceremonies

 Harvest time in Niger

 Why Niger?
-This vast country, located in the Sahel strip, has a fantastic cultural richness and we would like to invite you to discover it:
+This vast country, located in the Sahel strip, has a fantastic cultural richness and to discover it we want to invite you to know:

 • The Gerewol festival of the Fulani (Peul) people of Niger, which a few decades ago was one of the most coveted trips for photographers.

-• Agadez, one of the most important cities in the Sahel, a crossroads for caravans, nomadic groups and a World Heritage Site.
+• Agadez, one of the most important cities of the Sahel, crossroads of caravans, nomadic groups and World Heritage Site.

-• The cities of southern Niger and their imposing architectural tradition in the Sahelian style: Zinder, Maradi, Jamaa, Bouza.
+• The cities of southern Niger and their imposing architectural tradition in the Sahelian style: Zinder, Maradi, Yamaa, Bouza.

-• The arid landscape of the Sahel, dotted with villages where granaries and agricultural activity mingle with nomadic groups.
+• The arid landscape of the Sahel, dotted with villages where granaries and agricultural activity mingle with groups of nomads.

-• The Bori ceremony of the animist Hausa, a trance and possession ritual, will undoubtedly be another highlight of this trip to Niger.
+• The Bori ceremony of the animist Hausa, a trance and possession ritual that will undoubtedly be another highlight of this trip to Niger.

 Jamaa Mosque, Niger